grnet/snf-vmcatcher/README.md

              The 'dc:identifier' of the specific VM image you want to enqueue.
              If not given, then all VM images given in the list are enqueued.
         * -image-list-url
              The URL of the image list.
-Use an http(s):// or a file:// URL.
+Use an http(s) URL.

     dequeue      Dequeue one message from RabbitMQ and register the corresponding VM instance
       Usage: dequeue [options]